needle-mirror/com.unity.entities/Documentation~/systems-data.md

 When you use this technique, you can access the system's data in the same way as any other entity component data.
 A reference or pointer to the system instance is no longer necessary.

-## Choosing system or singleton entity components
+## Using singleton entity components

+A singleton component is a component that always has only one instance per [world](concepts-worlds.md), and the singleton APIs will error if you try to use them on a component type with more than once instance in the given world.
 Using the singleton APIs is similar to using system data in an entity component, but with the following differences:

 * Singletons aren't tied to the system's lifetime
-* Singletons can only exist per system type, not per [system instance](systems-comparison.md#multiple-system-instances)
+* Singletons can only exist per system type, not per [system instance](systems-comparison.md)

-For more information, see the documentation on [singleton components](components-singleton.md).
+For more information, refer to the documentation on [singleton components](components-singleton.md).

 ## Direct access APIs